hhandika/yap/README.md

 3. Elegant commands.
 4. Fast

-Yap is a part of our phylogenomic toolkit that include a wrapper to easily generate gene and species trees ([`myte`](https://github.com/hhandika/myte)), and alignment statistics and manipulation tool (['segul'](https://github.com/hhandika/segul)).
+Yap is a part of our phylogenomic toolkit that includes a wrapper to easily generate gene and species trees ([`myte`](https://github.com/hhandika/myte)), and alignment statistics and manipulation tool (['segul'](https://github.com/hhandika/segul)).

 ## Features